leanprover-community/lean4game/doc/DOCUMENTATION.md

 npm run production
 ```

-(in two separate terminals) to test the production modes of the server.
+(in two separate terminals) to test the production mode of the server.
 This way it will only
 change once you build and restart the server.

 ### Modifying the lean server